 - Massachusetts Recreational Boating Survey - The results of the 2012 Northeast Recreational Boater Survey, a socio-economic and spatial characterization of recreational boating in coastal and ocean waters of the Northeast, was released by SeaPlan in October.
 Last year, SeaPlan partnered with CZM, the Northeast Regional Ocean Council, and other industry, government, and non-governmental organizations to conduct the survey.
 More than 12,000 boaters from Maine to New York provided information about monthly boating trips and boating expenditures over the year, as well as opinions on a variety of boating issues.
 The technical report from the survey presents regional and state maps of boating routes and locations of activities, such as recreational fishing and wildlife viewing.
 The report also includes economic data and analyses revealing that the approximate 907,000 marine recreational boating trips in 2012 generated nearly $3.5 billion to the Northeast economy and supported the equivalent of about 27,000 year-round jobs.
 The Northeast Recreational Boater Survey website provides summaries of all survey results, preliminary maps, and a list of project partners.
 The full report, state-specific fact sheets, and other related products will soon be made available.
 The mapped data are also now available for viewing or downloading on the Northeast Ocean Data Portal’s Data Viewer (expand the “ocean uses” section in the “data layers” column and scroll down to the first three datasets under recreation).

 - Gulf of Maine Council - In June, on behalf of the Gulf of Maine Council on the Marine Environment (GOMC), CZM Director Bruce Carlisle honored four Massachusetts individuals at the council’s 2013 Awards Ceremony for their exceptional work to protect and enhance environmental quality in the Gulf of Maine.
 Geoff Walker from Newbury received the prestigious Longard Volunteer Award for his active conservation work to ensure access to a healthy and well-managed Great Marsh ecosystem.
 Jeremy Bell, Resource Specialist with the Massachusetts Department of Fish and Game’s Division of Ecological Restoration, received a Visionary Award for his outstanding leadership on complex coastal restoration projects resulting in acres of restored habitats in New England.
 Chris Miller, Director of the town of Brewster’s Department of Natural Resources, also received a Visionary Award for his dedication, commitment, and innovation leading to the restoration of salt marshes and improvements to fish passage.
 The Distinguished Service Award was presented to CZM’s Coastal Shoreline and Floodplain Manager, Julia Knisel, for her years of active participation with and service on behalf of the council, where she has helped Gulf of Maine communities increase awareness of and resilience to the impacts of a changing climate.
-For additional details, see the EEA Press Release.
 Also this year, GOMC released a new addition to the State of the Gulf of Maine Report—a modular, living document that presents an on-going evaluation of priority issues in the Gulf of Maine.
 The new paper, Commercial Fisheries, discusses the long history of this industry in the Gulf of Maine.
 In June 2013, Massachusetts hosted GOMC and its Working Group meetings in Salem.
 At the conclusion of the meeting, CZM Director Bruce Carlisle, Council Chair from 2012-2013, passed the gavel to Nova Scotia as the new council Secretariat.

 - Seafloor Mapping Initiative - CZM and the U.S. Geological Survey (USGS) published three new seafloor mapping reports in 2013.
 High-Resolution Geophysical Data from the Inner Continental Shelf: Vineyard Sound, Massachusetts contains geographic information system (GIS) data and technical explanations of data collection and processing of the Massachusetts inner continental shelf between Cape Cod and Martha's Vineyard.
 High-Resolution Geophysical Data from the Inner Continental Shelf: Buzzards Bay, Massachusetts contains GIS data and technical explanations of data collection and processing of the Massachusetts inner continental shelf in Buzzards Bay.
 Shallow Geology, Seafloor Texture, and Physiographic Provinces of the Inner Continental Shelf from Nahant to Northern Cape Cod Bay, Massachusetts contains a series of maps that describe the distribution and texture of seafloor sediments, shallow geologic framework, and physiographic zones.
 Each report was prepared as part of the 10-year, cooperative mapping program between CZM and USGS.
 Other reports in the series can be found on the USGS Geologic Mapping of the Seafloor Offshore of Massachusetts website.
 Geological and biological data from Buzzards Bay and Vineyard Sound are currently in review and will be published in early 2014.
 Similar reports are in production on sampling data from CZM surveys in 2011 and 2012 aboard EPA's OSV Bold.
 These reports will include sediment sample analyses, seafloor photographs, and biological classifications of the seabed surface.
 In addition, in May, USGS and CZM collected approximately 180 square kilometers of new geophysical data south of Martha's Vineyard and north of Nantucket.
 Processing and interpretation are underway, and these data will be released in late 2014.
 For more information on CZM’s role, see CZM's Seafloor Mapping Program website or contact Dan Sampson at email@example.com.